-6.15am: Dancers and bouncers were sharing jokes and cigarettes outside the strip club opposite work.
-The dancers were wearing their standing-outside uniform; white faux-mink coats, suspenders and heels.
-The bouncers wore their black suits, patent shoes and their big self-important faces.
+6.15am: Dancers and bouncers share jokes and cigarettes outside the strip club.
+The dancers are wearing their ‘standing outside’ uniform: white faux-mink coats, suspenders and heels.
+The bouncers wear black suits and patent shoes.

-The man behind me on the bus to the hospital had a loud hacking cough.
-I got off where a group of builders — hard-hats over their hoods — were smoking in a huddle outside the house with the empty Cheese-Curls packet and pile of dog shit underneath the trampoline in the yard.
+The man behind me on the bus to the hospital has a loud hacking cough.
+I get off where a group of builders with hard hats over their hoods are smoking in a huddle outside the house with the empty Cheese Curls packet and pile of dog shit underneath the trampoline in the yard.

-There’s a lot of rotten, pre-recession boom-time TV's Ground Force decking around here and it’s slippery and treacherous at this time of year; the old man with butter on his top lip and nose advised me to 'watch myself' when I slipped on his.
+There’s a lot of rotten pre-recession Ground Force decking around here and it’s slippery and treacherous at this time of year; the old man with butter on his nose advised me to watch myself after I slipped on his.

-In the street, a young man with a shaved head and tracksuit was vacuuming his brand new Vauxhall Corsa while he listened to Robbie Williams quite loudly.
+In the street, a young man with a shaved head and tracksuit is vacuuming his brand new Vauxhall Corsa while he listens to Robbie Williams quite loudly.

-On the driveway at Oakwood, a man of about 35, with a beard and donkey jacket, has his head under the bonnet of his 30 year old Saab 900 while he listens to Talking Heads quite loudly.
+On the driveway at Oakwood, a man of about thirty-five, with a beard and donkey jacket, has his head under the bonnet of his thirty-year-old Saab 900 while he listens to Talking Heads quite loudly.